Instructor contact information

 Group portion:

-• The group portion of the final exam will be worth 20% of your exam grade.
+• The group portion of the final exam will be worth 20% of your final exam grade.

-• The group final exams is open book, open notes.
+• The group final exam is open book, open notes.

 • You will be allowed a calculator on the group final exam.